 2) Contractually require co-hosts to rehearse a certain amount (Franco only practiced one or two days a week for his Oscar co-hosting performance... well, we know how that turned out).

 3) Alter the selection process to screen out good film actors who are not good with live audiences (Franco was clearly not, though from what I could tell, Anne Hathaway was).

 Now if you read articles about the Oscars, most of them do not explicitly mention any of the implications I mentioned above.

-So Level 3 insights is (in some ways) stating explicitly what is only implied by the data at hand (and could be easily overlooked by others).
+So Level 3 insights are (in some ways) stating explicitly what is only implied by the data at hand (and could be easily overlooked by others).